Nebo15/sage/README.md

 end
 ```

-If you want to have more examples check out [blog post on Sage](https://medium.com/nebo-15/introducing-sage-a-sagas-pattern-implementation-in-elixir-3ad499f236f6).
+If you want to have more examples check out this [blog post on Sage](https://medium.com/nebo-15/introducing-sage-a-sagas-pattern-implementation-in-elixir-3ad499f236f6).

 ## Execution Guarantees and Edge Cases